bagaturchess/Bagatur/Sources/README.md

 6. the distribution archive file will be generated in the WorkDir directory

-Have a nice usage ... and feel free to contribute http://sourceforge.net/projects/bagaturchess/develop
+Have a nice usage ... and feel free to contribute.